didas72/ChildScript/README.md

 ## Compilation

+In order to compile the interpreter, you will need to have `gcc` installed.
 To compile the interpreter, simply clone the repository to a location of your choosing and run `make`.
 The produced binary will be put in `build/bin`.
 You may choose to run the provided `hello.chs` test script with `make run` or call the interpreter with a different source file.